PratikAghor/jupy_code/dedalus_exp/sri/sri_lin_stab/README.md

 * Then, using the G2GL matrix, we will obtain values at the GL-grid.
 * This way, we don't have to invent new boundary conditions (BC's) for density.
 * Tested both functions, work well for ```N > ~ 63```.
 For more oscillatory functions, more grid-points will be required.
+* Added a matrix ```D_g2gl(N)``` to obtain the first derivative at the GL-grid from a field defined at the G-grid.
+* **NOTE**: We prefer using square matrices, so the matrices are padded with zeros.
+Hence going from G2GL, we first must pad the vector with a zero at the end and then use matmul.
+Similarly, when going from GL2G, we must ignore the last element obtained from interpolations.